-Funds are invested in accordance with Investment Objectives and Policies approved by the Executive Board.
+Funds are invested in accordance with the Investment Policy Statement approved by the Executive Board.
 The Finance and Investment Committee implements the investment strategy adopted by the Executive Board.
 Following a tender process for investment management services in early 2016, the Crop Trust appointed two investment managers to manage the endowment funds - Mercer Global Investments Europe Limited, based in London, and DWS Group GmbH, based in Frankfurt.
+In 2021 the Crop Trust and it's Executive Board took the decision to tender for a single investment manager and Mercer Global Investments Europe Limited was selected.
+The new agreement with Mercer was signed on 26 January 2022 and the assets held by DWS were transferred to Mercer in February 2022